anuhyabs/data-512-homework_2/README.md

 - *wp_page_info_example.ipynb* : Example code to make a page info request.

 **source**:
-- homework2.ipynb - Code for colection and analysis of data.
+- *homework2.ipynb* - Code for collection and analysis of data.

 ### Research Implications